li6in9muyou/li6in9muyou.github.io/_posts/2022-10-15-software-mutex-simulation.md

 See it live at [live demo](https://li6in9muyou.github.io/software-mutex-sim/)

-I built a simple webpage to demonstrate the execution of 4 algorithms that solved the mutex problem.
+I built a simple app to demonstrate the execution of 4 algorithms that solved the mutex problem.
 The mutex problem is to ensure that only one of many concurrently running processes is executing the critical region.
 Being a software solution means that it requires no special hardware or special instructions e.g. test-and-set, compare-and-swap.

 The four algorithms I was asked to implement are: